 I have sent the full revised draft off to my editor and anticipate publishing this next volume in the Short Guides series in autumn 2019.
+[UPDATE: publication date for Peer Review (A Short Guide) is 15 November 2019, preorders available from early October.]
 The one sentence summary that has been guiding my revisions is “Peer review supports academic writing!”
 The book has 3 main chapters: One giving an overview of peer review in scholarly publishing.
 One addressed to authors with practical advice for dealing with decisions and peer review comments.
 One addressed to reviewers with practical advice for undertaking reviews.
 Each of the practical chapters has a section devoted explicitly to the emotional aspects of the work.
 In this excerpt I share the opening of the first chapter and the section on emotional labour that sets the context for those more practical chapters.
 I’ve kept the headings of intervening sections in the excerpt so you can see how it fits.

 What is Peer Review?

 In their short history of the use of peer review in academic publishing, Aileen Fyfe and her colleagues note that it has its origins in the 18th and 19th centuries when

 “most scholarly research journals and some academic books were sponsored by learned societies (and later university presses).
 For such organisations, referring papers to suitably-qualified members of the society or university for close scrutiny before publication was part of an editorial system that was intended to emphasise collective rather than individual responsibility, as well as to decide on the appropriate use of institutional resources.”

 These processes where then adopted by commercial publishers when they entered the scholarly publishing market in the mid-twentieth century, and later by university presses, as a means of indicating their commitment to the project of advancing scholarly knowledge.
 At the same time, peer review spread from the natural sciences to become common in all disciplines.